this-is-project-x/Open-Sauce-Lifewatch_SCDFXIBM/readme.md

 ## Contributing

-Please read CONTRIBUTING.md (attach later) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://github.com/this-is-project-x/Open-Sauce-Lifewatch_SCDFXIBM/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.